Librarika/manual/docs/cataloging.md

 	![Media edit form](img/media-smart-add-form.png)

 * Enter the ISBN number of the book you want add to your catalog.
-* Cahgne the barnch and category if necessary.
+* Change the barnch and category if necessary.
 * Click the `Auto save` button.
 * System will automatically find the matching book in the Internet and add to your catalog.
-* If successfull, system will show a confirmation message with the link to view link to the item detail page.
+* If successful, system will show a confirmation message with the link to view link to the item detail page.

 Related information:

 * If the book is already exist in your catalog, system will prompt the `Add Copy` form to add a new copy instead of adding a new `Media` record.
 * An associated `Media copy` record will also be created automatically.
 You are free to make any changes to the newly created copy record as you feel necessary.
-* Though `Smart Add` gets book information from various sources, there is no gaurantee that it will get every book information from the Internet even if they are available.
+* Though `Smart Add` gets book information from various sources, there is no guarantee that it will get every book information from the Internet even if they are available.

 ### Manual Add